Art for Recovery programs are funded in part by The Auxiliary at UCSF Mount Zion Medical Center and the many generous friends of Art For Recovery.

 Join healing harpist, Patrice Haan, for a musical journey of art and meditation.
 We will engage in simple art-making, writing and mindfulness practices to help us navigate the challenges and uncertainties we are living.
 Each session will include a time for personal reflection, creative expression and group sharing.
 No previous art experience necessary.
 We encourage you to work with simple materials, such as pen and paper or a small selection of your favorite art mediums.
 Let the music be your guide to recharge your body, mind and spirit.

-Facilitated by Amy Van Cleve, AFR Program Manager & Mary Watson, AFR Harper
+Facilitated by Ned Buskirk, Writer, & Patrice Haan, Harper, Amy Van Cleve, Program Manager

 Healing with Writing: An Online Writing Workshop